BelaPlatform/bela_newBlog/docs/_posts/2018-05-02-salt-a-programmable-eurorack-syntesizer.markdown

 * Controls:
 	* 4x pots (offset for CV in)
 	* 2x button with integrated bi-color LED
-* Power consumption: 20mA (off the +12V rail)
+* Power consumption: 50mA/12V, 50mA/-12V

-The Bela Core is the main unit, at the back of which is plugged a Beaglebone Green with a Bela cape.
-A 20-pin ribbon cable is used to connect the Expander to the Core, providing power and signals, and only the Core is connected to the power supply of your case.
-The Core can work on its own, but the Expander requires the Core.
+Salt is the main unit, at the back of which is plugged a Beaglebone Green with a Bela cape.
+A 20-pin ribbon cable is used to connect Salt+ to Salt, providing power and signals.
+Only Salt is connected to the power supply of your case.
+Salt can work on its own, but Salt+ requires Salt.

 ## Coming soon: